 Images are critical for car websites, particularly for used cars where buyers are inspecting the condition of the car.
 In addition, car websites are a critical part of the new car shopping process.
 29% of buyers use smartphones to compare prices, research car models, and find dealership locations.

-Oversized image payload is a major cause for slow-loading web pages.
+Oversized image payload is a major cause of slow-loading web pages.
 Images of cars are frequently larger than they need to be, particularly for mobile devices.

 We applied image optimization to the 15 car websites and evaluated the impact on page-load time.
 Image optimization cuts out 68% of image payload on car buying sites.
 Image optimization accelerates the median page-load time from 8.5 to 4.9 seconds, a 3.6 second improvement.